 Women Faculty Mentoring Program at the University of Wisconsin–Madison

-The Women Faculty Mentoring Program was founded in 1989 by Robin Douthitt (dean of the School of Human Ecology and professor of Consumer Science) when she was an assistant professor.
+The Women Faculty Mentoring Program was founded in 1989 by Robin Douthitt (former dean of the School of Human Ecology and professor of Consumer Science) when she was an assistant professor.
 Soon thereafter, it was adopted into the offices of the Provost and Secretary of the Faculty.

 The program seeks to support and retain women assistant professors throughout the tenure process.
 Assistant professors who would like to participate are encouraged to complete a brief questionnaire detailing professional and personal interests.
 Each assistant professor is matched with a tenured woman who shares similar interests but who is outside her department and, therefore, removed from her promotion and tenure process.
 This multiple-year match does not obviate the department's responsibility to assign a guidance committee or mentor for each assistant professor; rather, it offers additional information and resources that build upon the work of departmental mentoring relationships.
 Each year, mentoring pairs are asked to evaluate their relationship and are invited to suggest event topics and to offer advice to the advisory committee and fellow program participants.